tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 **Trigger:** A nearby enemy is reduced below zero hit points.

 **Effect:** The soul of the slain enemy is sealed away, and it can’t be healed, revived, resurrected, returned from the underworld, or raised as an undead for 1d6 days.
-After that period, it can make a hard save (16+) every day to end the effect.
+After that period, it can make a hard save (16+) every full recovery to end the effect.
 That doesn’t bring the target back, but it is now possible to do so.
 This spell can be cast as a ritual to bind a target permanently.

 ---